roderickdevelopers/ember-blog/source/2020-04-09-update-ember-websites.md

 After that, we'll move on to implementing some fine-tuning and extra polish to any of the sites that have been finished, since at that point we anticipate that a few gaps may have appeared that need to be addressed.

-Now, while this is the plan for the website strike team, this project still follows our general guidelines for contributing- if someone has particular energy for a subset of this work, then they should contribute to that as they are able.
+Now, while this is the plan for the website strike team, this project still follows our general community guidelines for contributing- if someone has particular energy for a subset of this work, then they should contribute to that as they are able.
 No one will be asked to shift their focus or work on something different.
 It might just be a while before we can really review the PR, so don't be discouraged by that!

 I hope this quick update has helped clarify the plan and helped you identify places where you can get involved if you want to!
 The website strike team meets every Thursday morning, so if you want to come join in, you're more than welcome to do so!